Muqeet04/UniversityManagementSystem/README.md

 ## How to Run
 1. Make sure you have a C++ compiler installed (e.g., g++, clang++).
 2. Compile the code:
+3. Run the executable:

+The system will automatically create and update `students.txt`, `faculty.txt`, and `courses.txt` files for data storage.

+## Author
+Muqeet Mahmood